StoryKing123/Notes/general/HSBC面试.md

 # biggest weakness
 ```
-My biggest weakness is my tendency to be a perfectionist.
-I often spend too much time on details that may not significantly impact the overall project.
+My biggest weakness is that I often spend too much time on details that may not significantly impact the overall project.
 To address this, I have started setting more specific deadlines for each task and practicing letting go of non-essential details.
 This approach has helped me become more efficient while still maintaining high standards.
 ```